Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 ### `@subflow`

 A `#!Python subflow` in quacc is a special kind of dynamic subworkflow.
-Specifically, a subflow is any workflow that returns a list of job outputs and can be called as part of a larger flow.
+Specifically, a subflow is any workflow that returns a list of job outputs and where the number of jobs to be called is not necessarily known until runtime.

 === "Parsl"